flagpole buying tips

 - Color options include Clear, Bronze, and Black

-Fiberglass flagpoles have exceptional strength and feature a high-quality gel coat finish that allows the flagpole to retain its pristine appearance for a lifetime.
+Gel Coated Fiberglass: Fiberglass flagpoles have exceptional strength and feature a high-quality gel coat finish that allows the flagpole to retain its pristine appearance for a lifetime and provides the following benefits:

 - Resistant to sun, moisture and corrosion